Kevin Miller PC 405.443.5100

 Think back to when you were young and excited to become an adult.
 Perhaps you were looking forward to going to college, traveling without your parents, or simply experience new things on your own.
 Just as you felt excited to live and experience through many milestones, your children may be itching to do the same….Read More

 In today’s digital age, estate planning isn’t just about physical assets and investments—it also encompasses your digital footprint.
 Whether it’s financial accounts, social media profiles, or sentimental digital content, these assets need careful consideration to ensure they are properly managed and protected after you’re gone.
-Understanding Digital Assets Digital assets encompass a wide range of…Read More
+What Are Digital Assets and How to Define Them?
+Digital…Read More

 Estate planning is critical and essential for all couples including LGBTQ+ couples.
 While there isn’t a vast difference in the process of drafting estate planning documents between heterosexual couples and LGBTQ+ couples, same-sex couples face unique challenges when dealing with estate plans and end-of-life care and may need to review their current documents.
 Here are…Read More